MicrosoftDocs/memdocs/sccm/core/understand/supported-configurations-for-ltsb.md

 The LTSB supports the use of the following Windows computer operating systems as site systems.
 Each operating system has the same requirements and limitations as the same entry in [Supported operating systems for site system servers](/sccm/core/plan-design/configs/supported-operating-systems-for-site-system-servers).
 For example, the Server Core installation of Windows 2012 R2 must be an x64 version, is only supported to host a distribution point, and does not support PXE or Multicast.

 **Supported operating systems:**
-- Windows Server 2016.
+- Windows Server 2016
-- Windows Server 2012 (x64) – Standard, Datacenter.
+- Windows Server 2012 (x64): Standard, Datacenter
-- Windows Server 2008 R2 with SP1 (x64) – Standard, Enterprise, Datacenter.
+- Windows Server 2008 R2 with SP1 (x64): Standard, Enterprise, Datacenter
-- Windows Server 2008 with SP2 (x86, x64) – Standard, Enterprise, Datacenter.
+- Windows Server 2008 with SP2 (x86, x64): Standard, Enterprise, Datacenter
-- Windows 10 Enterprise 2015 LTSB (x86, x64).
+- Windows 10 Enterprise 2015 LTSB (x86, x64)
-- Windows 10 Enterprise 2016 LTSB (x86, x64).
+- Windows 10 Enterprise 2016 LTSB (x86, x64)
-- Windows 8.1 (x86, x64) – Professional, Enterprise.
+- Windows 8.1 (x86, x64): Professional, Enterprise
-- Windows 7 with SP1 (x86, x64) – Professional, Enterprise, Ultimate.
+- Windows 7 with SP1 (x86, x64): Professional, Enterprise, Ultimate
-- The Server Core installation of Windows Server 2012.
+- The Server Core installation of Windows Server 2012
-- The Server Core installation of Windows Server 2012 R2.
+- The Server Core installation of Windows Server 2012 R2

 ## Client management
 The following sections identify the client operating systems that you can manage with the LTSB.
 The LTSB does not support the addition of new operating systems as supported clients.

 ### Windows computers
-You can use the LTSB to manage the following Windows computer operating systems with the Configuration Manager client software that is included with Configuration Manage.
+You can use the LTSB to manage the following Windows computer operating systems with the Configuration Manager client software that is included with Configuration Manager.
 For more information, see [How to deploy clients to Windows computers in System Center Configuration Manager](/sccm/core/clients/deploy/deploy-clients-to-windows-computers).

 **Supported operating systems:**
-- Windows Server 2016.
+- Windows Server 2016
-- Windows Server 2012 R2 (x64) – Standard, Datacenter (Note 1).
+- Windows Server 2012 R2 (x64): Standard, Datacenter (Note 1)
-- Windows Server 2012 (x64) – Standard, Datacenter (Note 1).
+- Windows Server 2012 (x64): Standard, Datacenter (Note 1)
-- Windows Storage Server 2012 R2 (x64).
+- Windows Storage Server 2012 R2 (x64)
-- Windows Storage Server 2012 (x64).
+- Windows Storage Server 2012 (x64)
-- Windows Server 2008 R2 with SP1 (x64) – Standard, Enterprise, Datacenter (Note 1).
+- Windows Server 2008 R2 with SP1 (x64): Standard, Enterprise, Datacenter (Note 1)
-- Windows Storage Server 2008 R2 (x86, x64) – Workgroup, Standard, Enterprise.
+- Windows Storage Server 2008 R2 (x86, x64): Workgroup, Standard, Enterprise
-- Windows Server 2008 with SP2 (x86, x64) – Standard, Enterprise, Datacenter (Note 1).
+- Windows Server 2008 with SP2 (x86, x64): Standard, Enterprise, Datacenter (Note 1)
-- Windows 10 Enterprise 2015 LTSB (x86, x64).
+- Windows 10 Enterprise 2015 LTSB (x86, x64)
-- Windows 10 Enterprise 2016 LTSB (x86, x64).
+- Windows 10 Enterprise 2016 LTSB (x86, x64)
-- Windows 8.1 (x86, x64) – Professional, Enterprise.
+- Windows 8.1 (x86, x64): Professional, Enterprise
-- Windows 7 with SP1 (x86, x64) – Professional, Enterprise, Ultimate.
+- Windows 7 with SP1 (x86, x64): Professional, Enterprise, Ultimate
-- The Server Core installation of Windows Server 2012 R2 (x64) (Note 2).
+- The Server Core installation of Windows Server 2012 R2 (x64) (Note 2)
-- The Server Core installation of Windows Server 2012 (x64) (Note 2).
+- The Server Core installation of Windows Server 2012 (x64) (Note 2)
-- The Server Core installation of Windows Server 2008 R2 SP1 (x64).
+- The Server Core installation of Windows Server 2008 R2 SP1 (x64)
-- The Server Core installation of Windows Server 2008 SP2 (x86, x64).
+- The Server Core installation of Windows Server 2008 SP2 (x86, x64)

 **(Note 1)** Datacenter releases are supported but not certified for Configuration Manager.
 **(Note 2)** To support client push installation, the computer that runs this operating system version must run the File Server role service for the File and Storage Services server role.
-For information about installing Windows features on a Server Core computer, see [Install server roles and features on a Server Core Server](https://technet.microsoft.com/library/jj574158(v=ws.11).aspx) in the Windows Server 2012 TechNet library.
+For information about installing Windows features on a Server Core computer, see [Install Server Roles and Features on a Server Core Server](https://technet.microsoft.com/library/jj574158(v=ws.11).aspx) in the Windows Server 2012 TechNet library.

 ### Windows Embedded
 You can use the LTSB to manage the following Windows Embedded devices by installing the client software on the device.
 For more information, see [Planning for client deployment to Windows Embedded devices in System Center Configuration Manager](/sccm/core/clients/deploy/plan/planning-for-client-deployment-to-windows-embedded-devices).